 Before testing our jetting, Matt and I chatted with the Leivan's from

 Missouri, along with Zach Bryant and Lars Valin.
-From District 17 were
+From District 17

-the 4-stroke’s carb was a removal of the gas
+needle adjustment on the 4-stroke’s carb was a removal of the gas

 tank and in the end, he was unable to solve a bogging issue and lean

 condition until our last day in the mountains of Taylor Park.
 I made

 one change to my main jet and called it good enough.